jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 Triads are the most common chords in Western music.

 The components of a chord are sometimes called "factors".
-The lowest factor in a chord is called the "root".
+The lowest factor in a chord is called the "root", and the next factor is called the "third", which is an interval of a major or minor third above the root.
-The next factor is called the "third", which is a major-third or a minor-third interval above the root.
+The last factor in a triad is called the "fifth", which either a perfect fifth (most commonly) or else an augmented or diminished fifth above the root.
-The last factor in a triad is called the "fifth", which is a major- or minor-third interval above the "third", and either a perfect fifth (most commonly) or else an augmented or diminished fifth above the root.
+The interval from the third to the fifth is a major or minor third.

-There are four types or "qualities" of triad, based on the qualities of its factor intervals.
+There are four types or "qualities" of triad, based on the qualities of its intervals.

 <div class="table-wrapper" markdown="block">